grodansparadis/vscp-doc-spec/vscp_level_ii_specifics.md

 vscpTimeStamp is a sender relative value expressed in microseconds that can be used for more precise timing calculations

 vscpDateTime is date + time in UTC on ISO format

+Defaults for absent fields is described in the JSON section below.

 ## JSON Representation